Overview

 disease, embargoes, tariffs, and international economic, political, and regulatory developments.

-because of: (i) economic or political actions of foreign governments, and/or (ii) less regulated or
+of: (i) economic or political actions of foreign governments, and/or (ii) less regulated or liquid

-liquid securities markets.
-Investors holding these securities are also exposed to foreign currency
+securities markets.
+Investors holding these securities are also exposed to foreign currency risk (the

-interest rate risk because the prices of fixed income securities tend to move in the opposite
+rate risk because the prices of fixed income securities tend to move in the opposite direction of

-direction of interest rates.
+interest rates.
 When interest rates rise, fixed income security prices tend to fall.
-When
+When interest rates

-interest rates fall, fixed income security prices tend to rise.
-In general, fixed income securities
+fall, fixed income security prices tend to rise.
+In general, fixed income securities with longer

 Inflation Risk.
 When any type of inflation is present, a dollar at present value will not carry the